The Principles of Diffusion Models: Energy-Based Models

 Although the data score is inaccessible, integration by parts yields an equivalent expression involving only the energy and its derivatives (see Proposition~\ref{sm-trace} for more details):

 where $\nabla_{\mathbf{x}}^2 E_{\bm{\phi}}(\rvx)$ is the Hessian of $E_{\bm{\phi}}$ and $C$ is a constant independent of $\bm{\phi}$.

 This formulation is attractive because it eliminates the partition function and avoids sampling from the model during training.
-Its main drawback is the need for second-order derivatives, which can be computationally prohibitive in high dimensions.
+Its main drawback is the need for second-order derivatives: although one only needs the trace of the Hessian ($\Tr \big(\nabla_{\mathbf{x}}^2 E_{\bm{\phi}}\big)$), rather than the full Hessian matrix, exact computation of this term generally requires aggregating second-derivative information across input coordinates, so its cost typically increases with the input dimension $D$.
 We will revisit approaches to addressing this limitation later in the chapter.